Caleb Quaye: Christian faith and music ministry

 Quaye embraced the Christian faith in 1982, becoming a musician/evangelist.
 From 1986 to 1995, he was an Associate Pastor, Chief Musician and Staff Evangelist at the Foursquare Church in Pasadena, California.
 Since 1996, Quaye has served as the National Worship Director for the Foursquare denomination, ministering throughout the United States, England and Europe.

 Quaye used to serve as adjunct faculty at LIFE Pacific College in San Dimas, California, teaching music and worship leadership.
 He is also one of the elders in the church that meets in the chapel on campus.

 In February 2006, Vision Publishing released Quaye's autobiography, A Voice Louder Than Rock & Roll, in paperback.
 The book is credited to "Caleb Quaye with Dale A. Berryhill".

 From 2008 on, Quaye released two jazz-rock fusion CDs.
 The first one was One Night in San Dimas, with Out of the Blue as the 2010 follow-up album; both of which he plays his signature model Brazen guitar, loaded with Seymour Duncan pick-ups.

-He now serves at The Church on the Way, Van Nuys CA.
+He now serves at The Church on the Way in Van Nuys, California.